matty99/matty99.github.io/_posts/2015-12-27-css-square.md

 }
 ```

-The CSS describes exactly what I mean and it is word-for-word the defenition of a square.
+The CSS describes exactly what I mean and it is word-for-word the definition of a square.
 Like you said "The one thing I know for certain about squares is that their height and width are equal"

 *Teacher:* There is [GSS](https://gridstylesheets.org/) but it's a work in progress.
 It is supported by most modern browsers, but not much more than that.
 It might be little while longer before you can start using it on all your websites, but here is how you would write it: